By Peter Jackson

 Jones’ refusal to stand raises the unprecedented prospect of all three Celtic coaches working with a squad almost certain to feature a Lion’s share of England players.

-Schmidt, 51 in September, and Cotter, 54, ran a successful operation in tandem with before going their separate ways to and respectively.
+Schmidt, 51 in September, and Cotter, 54, ran a successful operation in tandem with Clermont before going their separate ways to Ireland and Scotland respectively.

 The IRFU say they will consider releasing Schmidt from Six Nations duty should the Lions want him as head coach.
 In return, his employers will want him to sign a new deal through to 2019 replacing the existing contract which runs out this summer.